lostechies/blog/_ryansvihla/2014-10-20-domain-modeling-around-deletes-or-using-cassandra-as-a-queue-even-when-you-know-better.md

 tags:
   - Cassandra
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2014/10/20/domain-modeling-around-deletes-or-using-cassandra-as-a-queue-even-when-you-know-better.html).*

 # Understanding Deletes

 Delete heavy workloads have a number of pretty serious issues when it comes to using a distributed database.
 Unfortunately one of the most common delete heavy workloads and the most common desired use case for Cassandra is to use it as a global queue.
 This blog post is aimed at addressing the queue anti-pattern primarily, but could be modeled for other delete heavy use cases.